 '''

-config vpn ipsec phase1-interface

-edit <name>

-set ipsec-tunnel-slot FPM5

-end
+config load-balance setting

+set ipsec-load-balance {disable | enable}

+ond

 '''

-IPsec VPN for FortiGate-6000 and 7000 for FortiOS 6.2.7 supports the following features:
+IPsec VPN for FortiGate-6000 and 7000 for FortiOS 6.4.6 supports the following features:

 - Interface-based IPsec VPN (also called route-based IPsec VPN). - Site-to-Site IPsec VPN. - Dialup IPsec VPN.
 The FortiGate-6000 or 7000 can be the dialup server or client. - Static and dynamic routing (BGP, OSPF, and RIP) over IPsec VPN tunnels. - When an IPsec VPN tunnel is initialized, the SA is synchronized to all FPCs or FPMs in the FortiGate-6000 or 7000, or in both FortiGate-6000s or 7000s in an HA configuration. - Traffic between IPsec VPN tunnels is supported when both tunnels terminate on the same FPC or FPM. - When setting up a VRF configuration to send traffic between two IPsec VPN interfaces with different VRFs, both IPsec tunnels must terminate on the same FPC or FPM. - The FortiGate-7000F, because it uses NP7 processors for SLBC, supports IPsec VPN to remote networks with 0- to 15-bit netmasks.